-Melville House sits tucked away from view, surrounded by woodland and farm land with its close knit farming community and in the shadow of the nearby Lomond hills.
+Melville House a Palladian Mansion surrounded by woodland and in the shadow of the nearby Lomond hills.
+Designed by Scottish Architect James Smith, who pioneered Palladian Architecture.
 Constructed between 1696 and 1703, Melville House was the seat of the Earl of Leven.
 It sat within the Monimail estate.
 The estate ground was acquired by Sir Robert Melville in 1612.The land remained in the Melville family having been passed down to sons and a Great nephew.
-The third Lord Melville died in 1643 and was succeeded by his 7 year old son, George, who was to be responsible for building the present day house on the estate of Monimail.
-The house continued in the possession of descendants of the first earl of Melville until 1949 when it, together with the contents was sold.
+The third Lord Melville died in 1643 and was succeeded by his 7-year-old son, George, who was to be responsible for building the present-day house on the estate of Monimail.
+The house continued in the possession of descendants of the first Earl of Melville until 1949 when it, together with the contents was sold.
 Its contents, being auctioned off and sold within, a week of coming onto the market.
 Lady Leven died in 1938 and the Earl of Leven in 1947.

-150 meters from the rear of the house was a small arms range, facing onto a gentle sloping hilly area; it was to provide excellent facilities for the use of a wide range of weapons.
-Which, included the .38 revolver, Sten-guns, Thompson sub machine gun.
-During one range day a sheep was accidentally shot dead and the local farmer, who was eventually compensated had donated the sheep to the house, the sheep found its way to the kitchen, mutton was on the menu for a few days after that!!
+Within the grounds of the house to the north was a small arms range, which faced onto a grassed over earthen mound, this was to provide a suitable location for the use of a wide range of weapons, this included the .38 revolver, Sten-guns, Thompson sub machine gun.
+During one range day a sheep that had strayed into the range area was accidentally shot and the local farmer, who was eventually compensated had donated the sheep to the house.
+The sheep after being professionally butchered by one of the Area Group Commanders, the meat found its way to the Melville House kitchen and into the hands of Gartley the resident duty cook based there.
+With meat rationing in force by now, this was a welcome addition for those based at the house on a permanent basis.

-Nearby was POW camp Number 77 at Annsmuir, which was also near to the railway station at Ladybank.
+Just over 3 miles away was the POW camp Number 77 at Annsmuir, which was also near to the railway station at Ladybank.
 As another addition to the realism in the scenarios played out at the house, German uniforms and some other items were ‘liberated’ from some of its inmates and collected by various devious means from throughout the plethora of military establishments in the UK.

 Ladybank,